kohrongying/react-rails-crashcourse/tutorial/Lesson3.md

 ```

-Run both servers now and things should work now!
+Run both servers now, and you should see the array of authors in the browser console.
+Things should work now!
 Yay.

 ### Conclusion
 Yay we've come to the end!